Admissions (Policy AD-1, AD-2, and AD-11)

 • Radiography

-• 2.5 Cumulative GPA for math and science course
+• 2.5 Cumulative GPA on a 4.0 scale for math and science courses

 • Program-specific questions/essay.